tiffgerst/cosmwasm-book/src/actor-model/idea.md

 The other approach which is far more popular in business-level modeling is to treat entities as actors, which can perform some tasks, but without interrupting it with calls to other contracts.
 Any calls to other contracts can only be called after the whole execution is performed.
-When "subcall" is finished, it will call the original contract back.
+When the "subcall" is finished, it will call the original contract back.

 This solution may feel unnatural, and it requires different kinds of design